 Long Term Effects that Can Be Caused by OxyContin

 - Long-term effects include severe constipation and persistent vomiting

 - Muscle spasms and reduced reaction to stimuli

 - Risks of severe heart and lung problems

 - Injection sites can result in the appearance of track marks that can become inflamed or infected

 When abusing drugs, people don’t focus on the side effects or the consequences that may be faced when the effect they get from the drug is no longer there!
 If you or a loved one is experiencing the effects of drug abuse it is not too late to get help.
 Do not be afraid to get help before the effects can do permanent damage on you or your loved one’s life.
-Call today and let someone help you and save your life!
+Call today to learn more about the side effects of OxyContin, and let someone help you and save your life!